 Please direct questions to Event Coordinator, Michelle Adams, RN- firstname.lastname@example.org

 A nominal fee of $40 applies for any non-BAYADA clinicians.

 By BAYADA; if the education is cancelled for any reason the learner will receive a full refund for any applicable course fee.
 BAYADA will not be responsible for any associated fees or costs such as travel or lodging.

-By learner; any applicable course fee will be refundable prior to October 30th, 2017.
-After October 30th, 2017 there will be no refunds.
+By learner; any applicable course fee will be refundable up until one (1) day prior to date registered for the education.
+After this date the course fee may be non-refundable.
 BAYADA will not be responsible for any associated fees or costs such as travel or lodging.